 Celebrities make adoption look easy. $30,000?
 A drop in the bucket.
 You flip through your favorite supermarket magazine and see that your favorite actress suddenly has a new baby, seemingly without the process, without the wait.
 They’ve paid the fees in cash and have only blue skies ahead, not mounds of debt.
 With that comes the widely held myth that adoption is only for the rich and famous.
 Who else could afford it?
+Do you need to be debt-free?
 While the high costs of adoption are a scary reality, it does not make affording adoption impossible for the everyday family!
 For the other 99% of us who have a debt history, adoption may seem like a pipe dream, but debt does not always disqualify!

 My husband and I had always planned to adopt.
 The plan was to adopt, down the line, when we had our finances in order.
-Married for five years, we quickly realized that we may never be in place where $20,000-$30,000 was feasible for us.
-I was paying student loans until the end of time and though we were smart about our money, we did have debt from cars, household loans, etc. It was when I had just started a new job with a pay cut, our finances were tight, and nothing was close to being paid off that we were asked to adopt a child.
+Married for five years, we quickly realized that we may never be in a place where $20,000-$30,000 was feasible for us.
+I was paying student loans until the end of time and thought we were smart about our money, we did have debt from cars, household loans, etc. It was when I had just started a new job with a pay cut, our finances were tight, and nothing was close to being paid off that we were asked to adopt a child.
 When we received the questionnaire packet from the adoption agency, the question about our debt made my heart sink.
 Surely, they would see the $30,000 in student loans alone and disqualify us immediately.
 Luckily, we soon learned that adoption was not just for the Angelinas of the world and our debt would not be our downfall.

 When an adoption agency is looking through your financials, they are not looking for perfection.